"Never doubt that a small group of thoughtful, committed people can change the world; indeed, it is the only thing that ever has." -Margaret Mead

 Our Board of Ambassadors serves as an operational and programmatic advisory body for P.S.
 305. Through this group, we engage a large, diverse group of stakeholders in our work of improving Miami's education ecosystem.

-Ambassadors: Kristopher Budi, Director at Catalyst Miami Natalie Castellanos, Assistant Professor at FIU Wertheim College of Medicine Phillip Jerez, Congressional Aide at the U.S. House of Representatives Dr. Blanca Correa-Cespedes, Assistant Principal at Miami Beach Senior High Julian de Lavalle, Former MDCPS Teacher and Analyst at Royal Caribbean International Tiffany Brave, Teacher at North Miami Senior High Katie Sparkes, Teacher at Palmer Trinity School Sandra Almeida, Teacher at Jesse J. McCrary Elementary Tifanny Burks, Organizer at Femme Collective, Former Organizer at PowerU Karen Veras, Instructional Coach at Eneida M. Hartner Elementary Shakeh Grady, Breakthrough Collaborative Jose Medina, Cambridge Innovation Center
+Ambassadors: Kristopher Budi, Director at Catalyst Miami Natalie Castellanos, Assistant Professor at FIU Wertheim College of Medicine Phillip Jerez, Congressional Aide at the U.S. House of Representatives Dr. Blanca Correa-Cespedes, Assistant Principal at Miami Beach Senior High Julian de Lavalle, Former MDCPS Teacher Tiffany Brave, Teacher at North Miami Senior High Katie Sparkes, Teacher at Palmer Trinity School Sandra Almeida, Teacher at Jesse J. McCrary Elementary Tifanny Burks, Organizer at Femme Collective, Former Organizer at PowerU Karen Veras, Instructional Coach at Eneida M. Hartner Elementary Shakeh Grady, Breakthrough Collaborative Jose Medina, Cambridge Innovation Center